What does ‘antifragile’ mean?

 Antifragile book cover

 We are living through a time of extraordinary change.
-And like the exponential growth of Covid-19, the rate of that change is accelerating.
+And like the growth of Covid-19, the rate of that change is still accelerating.

-If we want to live well through this time of change we can’t just do more of what worked in the past.
-We need a new approach to leading ourselves and other people through this time of massive change.
+To live navigate these changes we can’t simply do more of what worked in the past.
+We need a new approach to leading ourselves, and others, through times of change.

-Nassim Nicholas Taleb’s third book gives us a hint of what that might look like.
-In it he invents a new word: ‘antifragile’.
+Nassim Nicholas Taleb’s third book provides a hint of what this new approach might look like.
+In it, he invents a new word: ‘antifragile’.

 Summarising his argument, Taleb says that:

 • So let’s invent a new word for things, people, and organisations that actually become stronger under stress.
-Let’s call this word: “anti-fragile”
+And let’s call this word: “anti-fragile”

-The Churning, Inner Leadership is a book that describes a framework and a set of tools for how to become antifragile: how we can learn not only to survive the changes that are happening but actually to use those changes to become stronger.
+The Churning, Inner Leadership describes a framework and a set of tools that you can use to become antifragile: able not only to survive the changes that are coming but actually to use those changes to become stronger and more inspired.

-Because only when our response to any new challenge or change is simply to use it to become clearer about what we most want and more determined to achieve that, only then will this time of churning come to an end.
+Because only when our response to any new challenge is simply to use it to become clearer about what we most want and more inspired to achieve it — only then will this time of Churning will come to an end.

 To find out more you can check back here daily.
-Or you can sign up to receive posts by email.
-Or you can find us on LinkedIn, Twitter, and Facebook.
+Or you can sign up to receive daily posts by email.
+Or you can follow us on LinkedIn, BlueSky, and Facebook.

 You can sign up to daily posts here.